CheckMoveApp/CheckMove-Landing-Page/_pages/privacypolicy.md

 ## Can I see information that is kept about me?

 The information kept about you fall under these areas: Calendar, Camera Roll, Contacts and Device Data.
-All data is accessible to you right now on your device in the Calendar app, Camera Roll, Contacts app or in this app.
+All data is accessible to you right now on your device in the Calendar app, Camera Roll, Contacts app or in the CheckMove app.

 ## I would like my data deleted

-Delete the app and your data will be deleted.
+Delete the CheckMove app and your data will be deleted.

 ## Who can I contact to report a privacy breach?